YuezueakSemih/ProjektBootstrap/Project Description.md

 fixed the design of the website: done (Feb 2, 2023)

-added login function: not done ()
+added games to the website: Password checker: not done()

-added games to the website: not done ()
+                            Find the password: not done()

 ## • Used Source Version Control System:
 Github